Rita Savagnone

-Rita Savagnone (born September 19, 1939) is an Italian film, television and voice actress.
+Rita Savagnone (born 19 September 1939) is an Italian actress and voice actress.

 Biography

 Born in Rome to Giuseppe Savagnone and Rosella Marraffa and the younger sister of voice actress Deddi Savagnone, She began her acting career at some point during the 1950s.
-Savagnone is better known the Italian public as a voice actress.
+Savagnone is better known to the Italian public as a voice actress.
 She is the official Italian voice of Vanessa Redgrave, Edwige Fenech and Joan Collins.
 Other actresses she dubs includes Whoopi Goldberg, Shirley MacLaine, Debbie Reynolds, Liza Minnelli, Farrah Fawcett and more.
 In Savagnone's animated roles, she voiced Shenzi in the Italian version of The Lion King.

 As an actress, Savagnone appeared in over seven films and eight television shows.
-Her latest film appearance The Move of The Penguin was directed by her son Claudio Amendola.
+Her latest film appearance The Move of the Penguin was directed by her son Claudio Amendola.

 Personal life

-Savagnone was married to voice actor Ferruccio Amendola until 1971.
+Savagnone was married to voice actor Ferruccio Amendola from 1958 until 1971.
 They had two children including actor Claudio Amendola.
 She was also married to playwright Manlio Santanelli but that marriage also ended in divorce.